In addition to the Conquer MG website, you can find useful information about myasthenia gravis from the sources listed here.

 Medical ID Jewelry and Services

-Here are two services that provide medical ID jewelry.
+Here are three services that provide medical ID jewelry.

 - MedicAlert® 800-ID-ALERT (800.432.5378) – This nonprofit healthcare organization sells engraved jewelry indicating your medical condition and offers a service that emergency responders can call for complete medical information you provide.
 MedicAlert also offers products for summoning emergency aid.